ailinzi/xianlinzi/Pooling-FAQ.md

 everyone starts at the API endpoint with difficulty 1, and as the pool sees that they are submitting work very fast, it moves them up in difficulty until it has them at a nice place where it can be sure they are online but it's not getting spammed with requests
 This can be implemented by just coding the pool subscribing agent to understand what a http 301 redirect means, and honoring it"

-felixbrucker - Create RPC calls in full node to take CLVM calls in reference pool code. "is there any reason this could not just be an rpc call in chia-blockchain? it feels like a lot of work to re-implement all that logic currently only avail in python, and chia-blockchain has all the required parts included anyway"
+felixbrucker - Create RPC calls in full node to process CLVM needed by reference pool code. "is there any reason this could not just be an rpc call in chia-blockchain? it feels like a lot of work to re-implement all that logic currently only avail in python, and chia-blockchain has all the required parts included anyway"

 # Outstanding Questions to Devs